 After successful completion of the first two years of science, students have the opportunity to continue their science experience with challenging advanced placement courses and/or science electives to pursue special interests.
-Students applying to college should verify each institution’s prerequisites for high school science coursework.
+Students applying to college should verify each institution’s prerequisites for high school science coursework to inform course selection.